NREL/EnergyPlus/design/FY2023/NFP-DynamicCoatingWallRoof.md

            \key SpaceHeatingCoolingMode
            \key Scheduled
            \default SurfaceTemperature
-      A4 , \field Trigger Thermal Absorptance Function Name
+           \note the variable that drives the change in thermal/solar absorptance A4 , \field Thermal Absorptance Function Name
-          \note A Curve:* or Table:Lookup object encoding the relationship between the trigger and surface thermal absorptance.
-For longwave radiation.
+           \note A Curve:* or Table:Lookup object encoding the relationship between
+           \note the control signal value and the surface thermal absorptance.
-      A5 ; \field Thermal Absorptance Schedule Name
+      A5 , \field Thermal Absorptance Schedule Name
-           \note only used when Control Signal = “Scheduled”
+           \note only used when Control Signal = "Scheduled" A6 , \field Solar Absorptance Function Name

-    MaterialProperty:VariableSolarAbsorptance,
-      A1 , \field Name
-           \required-field
-           \type alpha
-           \note The name of the dynamic coating material with variable solar absorptance.
-      A2 , \field Reference Material Name
-           \required-field
-           \type object-list
-           \object-list MaterialName
-           \note Regular Material Name to which the additional properties will be added.
-           \note this the material name for the basic material properties.
-      A3 , \field Control Signal
-           \required-field
-           \type choice
-           \key SurfaceTemperature
-           \key SurfaceReceivedSolarRadiation
-           \key SpaceHeatingCoolingMode
-           \key Scheduled
-           \default SurfaceTemperature
-      A4 , \field Trigger Solar Absorptance Function Name
-          \note A Curve:* or Table:Lookup object encoding the relationship between the trigger and surface solar absorptance.
-For longwave radiation.
+           \note A Curve:* or Table:Lookup object encoding the relationship between
+           \note the control signal value and the surface solar absorptance.
-      A5 ; \field Solar Absorptance Schedule Name
+      A7 ; \field Solar Absorptance Schedule Name
-           \note only used when Control Signal = “Scheduled”
+           \note only used when Control Signal = "Scheduled"

 ## Proposed additions to Meters:

 N/A

 ## Proposed Report Variables:

 N/A